AlvarLaid/test-assignment/README.md

 ## Getting started

 **NB!** This test assignment is provided without api keys.
-When providing your keys, please generate once off keys and delete them immediately after use as this repository is not audited for any security vulnerabilities.
+When providing your keys, please generate once off keys as this repository is not audited for any security vulnerabilities.
 This warning is out of abundance of caution as I have not added any outright suspicious packages, but we are dealing with npm here.

 Also, as I had to timebox this test assignment fairly aggressively then I did not get to adding tests.
 If this is a hard requirement and rest of it looks fine then please reach out and I can add them.